Most Commonly asked Functional Testing Interview Questions and Answers:

 Answer: Boundary value analysis method checks the boundary values of Equivalence class partitions.
 Boundary value analysis is basically a testing technique which identifies the errors at the boundaries rather than within the range values.

-For Example, An input field can allow a minimum of 8 characters and maximum 12 characters then 8-12 is considered as the valid range and <7 and >13 are considered as the invalid range.
+For Example, An input field can allow a minimum of 8 characters and a maximum of 12 characters then 8-12 is considered as the valid range and <7 and >13 are considered as the invalid range.
 Accordingly, the test cases are written for valid partition value, exact boundary value, and invalid partition value.

 Q #19) Explain the difference between Severity and Priority.